Turtle Meaning and Symbolism

 What Does a Turtle Symbolize

-Having a Turtle as Your Spirit Animal (Totem Animal)
+As Your Spirit Animal (Totem Animal)

 To have a turtle as your totem animal means you have the inner wisdom and patience to understand that all things occur at their perfect time.
 So you never rush but contemplate before taking each step.